Growing West: Exploring Art & Agriculture

 February 1 - May 4, 2013

-This exhibit was the result of student research, collaboration, and discovery in an experimental art history course on Conceptual Art.
-Students in the Fall 2012 course, Art History 5730: The Art Museum were offered the opportunity to learn from and collaborate with the curator of the Nora Eccles Harrison Museum of Art to explore the meanings of Conceptual Art.
+USU students in the Fall 2012 course, Art History 5730: The Art Museum were offered the opportunity to learn from and collaborate with the curator of the Nora Eccles Harrison Museum of Art to explore the meanings of Conceptual Art.
 This workshop-style course engaged the students in the history of the Conceptual Art movement on the west coast that began in the 1960s and continued into the 1990s.
 The students had reading assignments, group discussions, and even a hands-on investigation of certain art objects in the museum's collection.
-This exhibit is the result of their research and creative cooperation to present the wide array of Conceptual Art forms and meanings.includes artwork by a variety of conceptual artists who created art primarily as an outlet for their ideas.
-The exhibit illustrates enlightening juxtapositions of conceptual artwork that have never been seen together.
-A catalog is available with the exhibit that contains each student's research and an in-depth analysis for most of the pieces on display.
+This exhibition is the result of the students' research and creative cooperation to present the wide array of Conceptual Art forms and meanings by including artwork from a variety of conceptual artists who created art primarily as an outlet for their ideas.
+The exhibition illustrates enlightening juxtapositions of conceptual artwork that have never been seen together.
+A catalog is available with the exhibition that contains each student's research and an in-depth analysis for most of the pieces on display.
 During the exhibition opening, the students involved in the curatorial process spoke about the artworks they researched and about conceptual art in general.

 “Conceptual Art rarely resembles traditional art objects,” museum curator Deb Banerjee noted.
 "Conceptual artists often felt their idea would come first and then the form or media would follow that best fit their idea."

-This exhibit was shown in conjunction with the 11th Biennial Jack London Society Symposium held in Logan, Utah and co-sponsored by the USU Department of English and the USU Special Collections Department in the Merrill - Cazier Library.
-The symposium was held October 4-6, 2012, but this exhibit was on display in the museum's Upstairs Gallery throughout the fall semester.
-Featuring majestic landscape photos by Ansel Adams and Brett Weston, the exhibit explored the rugged, historical, and dangerous qualities of the western world portrayed in Jack London's writing.
-Certain drawings and photographs in this exhibit were on display in the museum for the first time, and they helped explore literary themes of naturalism, courage, modern American values, and man's precarious relationship to his natural environment.
+Shown in conjunction with the 11th Biennial Jack London Society Symposium held in Logan, Utah and co-sponsored by the USU Department of English and the USU Special Collections Department in the Merrill - Cazier Library, Adventures in the West features majestic landscape photographs by American photo giants such as Ansel Adams and Brett Weston.
+The symposium was held October 4-6, 2012, but this exhibition is on display in the museum's upper gallery throughout the entire fall 2012 semester.
+The exhibition explores the rugged, historical, and dangerous qualities of the western world portrayed in Jack London's writing.
+Certain drawings and photographs in this exhibition are on display in the museum for the first time, and they help explore literary themes of naturalism, courage, modern American values, and man's precarious relationship to his natural environment.

 This mysterious installation is a recent acquisition for the art museum.
-This new exhibit provides a rare opportunity to introduce many significant works by this artist to the USU community.
-With 27 paintings and drawings on display, this exhibition shows how Starrett's works, "...vibrate with such cool passion, such fiery ice, that they seem at once both hard products of a systematic rationality, of an almost mechanical design, and works of extraordinary emotional resonance...", - Patrick E. White.
-It creates numerous geometric drawings in a frame of sand through a moving, metal ball.
-The drawings are created by a magnetic motorized apparatus connected to a computer.
-Both mezmerizing and modern, this installation explores the boundless possibilites of combining art and technology.
+Sisyphe creates numerous geometric drawings in a frame of sand through the use of a moving, metal ball.
+The drawings are created by a magnetic motorized apparatus connected to a computer which controls the movement of the ball.
+Both mesmerizing and modern, this installation explores the boundless possibilities of combining art and technology.